inspirehep/rest-api-doc/README.md

 https://inspirehep.net/api/literature?sort=mostrecent&size=25&page=1&q=title api
 ```

-Currently only read-only operations are allowed and they all use the `GET` HTTP method.
+Currently only read-only operations on records are allowed and they all use the `GET` HTTP method.

 Note that all examples are displayed in a human-readable way, but the query parameters often need to be [URL-encoded](https://en.wikipedia.org/wiki/Percent-encoding).
 In particular, spaces need to be replaced by `%20`.